Platymemo/the-big-bench-theory/README.md

     * Currently, all modded recipes take up the space a 9x9 takes.
 This is subject to change.
 2. KubeJS Integration [Examples](markdown/kubejs_examples.md)
     * What kind of crafting table and recipe mod would this be without KubeJS?
+3. Full NBT Crafting Integration
+    * Including support for dollars.
-3. Other Mods' Crafting Tables
+4. Other Mods' Crafting Tables
     * Most modded crafting tables should work fine.
 Make an issue on the github if there's an incompatibility please.